qiita-spots/qiita/qiita_pet/support_files/doc/source/tutorials/downloading.rst

 Users can download all public studies on Qiita.
 To do this, users can select "Downloads" from the center of the toolbar located on the top of the screen.
-This will download a zip file with each study and their respective processed BIOM tables. *Note that this does not download any BIOM tables post-processing or analyses.*
+This will download a zip file with each study and their respective processed BIOM tables. *Note that this does not download any BIOM tables from analyses.*

 Download Processed Data
 -----------------------